onlyVishesh/cricket-cli/README.md

 Unlock the power of real-time cricket updates directly from your terminal with cricket-cli — an indispensable npm package for cricket enthusiasts.
 Stay ahead of the game with live scores, track ongoing matches, anticipate upcoming showdowns, and reminisce about recent matches — all conveniently accessible from your command line interface.

+## Demo -

+## Prerequisites

+Before using Cricket Terminal, please ensure you have the following:

+- An API key to access live cricket scores.
+You can obtain your API key from [cricketdata website](https://cricketdata.org).
+- Note: There is a limit of 100 requests per day.

 ## Installation

 To install cricket-cli , simply run the following command in your terminal: